• A Step-by-Step Guide to A3 Problem Solving Methodology

 The A3 approach offers clear benefits that transcend conventional problem-solving methods.
 This method: Implements strategic plans leading to increased customer satisfaction.
 A3 Problem Solving proves particularly beneficial for managers and leaders, serving as an instrument to mentor others in problem-solving and to drive strategic initiatives.

-14. The A3 Problem-Solving Template: A Structured Approach for Lean
+14. A3 Thinking: A Structured Approach to Problem Solving

 A3 problem-solving is a solution-searching approach that involves addressing each aspect of an issue and writing it down.
 The method involves one sheet of paper, with sections that address each part of the problem, including ways that employees might resolve the issue.
 Employees can use A3 problem-solving to process a proposal, report on ...